sharik709/task-runner/readme.md

 ### Python API Usage

-You can also use the task-processor directly in your Python code:
+You can also use TaskOps directly in your Python code:

 ```python
 from datetime import datetime